Medicare plans can keep you healthy with a fitness benefit

 - Kits to help you work out at home.
 The kits may include DVDs, guides and some equipment to help you exercise on your own.
 Usually you can choose one or two kits per year, depending on your Medicare plan benefit.
 You’ll likely have a variety of fitness topics to choose from like strength training, walking, yoga, dance and more.

 Your program may have added perks like a newsletter with healthy tips or a rewards program for tracking your activity.
-Some plans for people with low income also offer free transportation to the fitness centers.
+Some plans for people with low income, like a Minnesota Senior Health Options (MSHO) plan, also offer free transportation to the fitness centers.

 Getting started on a program

 Generally, you can begin using the fitness benefit by showing your member ID card at the participating gym/fitness center.
 Here are some more ways to learn about your benefits and find the right center near you.